 Each year nearly 30 million men between the ages of 40 and 65 develop symptoms of erectile dysfunction.
 Impotence in men is not a normal issue, and it is usually due to another issue.
+That issue may be symptoms of thyroid disease.

 Erectile Dysfunction is generally a symptom of a larger biological or mental health issue.